Anubis Gate: Fifth Album and Jacob Hansen's Departure

 Their seventh album Covered In Black was released on 1 September 2017.
 The album was darker and more dissonant than usual inspired by the same health problems that cancelled Prog power 2015.
 Videos were shot for The Combat and Black, and the album was generally well received, although some were put off slightly by the darker mood.
 To back up the album a small tour was planned in Denmark in 2018; Studenterhuset, Aalborg 13 April and Posten, Odense 28 April.

 Next up was a bit different from the pack.
 Apparently the band needed a break from writing after the dark Covered In Black, and came up with the idea to do a covers album.
 The idea of covering others material is not strange to the band, as every recording session since 2007 has contained at least one cover song (all of which are available on the Orbits box set).
 As a counterweight to its predecessor the album was aptly named Covered In Colours, containing tracks that the members were greatly inspired by in their youth, careers and by contemporaries.
 14 songs from sources as diverse as thrash metal, jazz fusion, 1960s psychedelic pop, 1970s prog rock, 1980s synth pop, art rock and more, but rearranged to fit the band and the genre.
 The album was produced and mixed by Kim Olesen and released on 24 April 2020.

 A sad note in the history of Anubis Gate was the passing of founding member Jesper M. Jensen in October 2020.

 10 new original songs were written and recorded by August 2021, but due to miscellaneous problems outside the group it kept getting postponed.
 In January 2023 the mixing job was finally taken over by Kim Olesen (mastered by Jacob Hansen).
-One month later a new deal with Dutch label No Dust Records was signed, and plans for the release of "Interference" in the summer of 2023 was put in motion.
+One month later a new deal with Dutch label No Dust Records was signed, and a date for the release of "Interference" was set to June 2, 2023.